Public Interest Law at Yale Law School

 Ways to Engage

-Yale Law School offers more than two dozen clinics that provide students with hands on, practical experience in the law on a diverse range of subject matters.
+Yale Law School offers more than 30 clinics that provide students with hands on, practical experience in the law on a diverse range of subject matters.

 Yale Law School offers a suite of innovative simulation courses based on real-world case studies.